 INTRODUCTION

 Plants contribute a crucial part to the world of medicine1–3.
 Its use in medicine is as old as the existence of mankind2,3.
 The knowledge of plant use in medicine emanated from man’s interaction with his environment, and this early knowledge came from instinct and experience mostly without any scientific basis3.
-About 80% of the population in developing countries rely on plants as sourcesofprimary health care because of cultural beliefs and the absence of modern health facilities.
+About 80% of the population in developing countries rely on plants as sources ofprimary health care because of cultural beliefs and the absence of modern health facilities.
 Also, about 11% of the 252 drugs considered “basic and essential” were mainly of plant origin2.

 Crude drugs of natural or biological origin are used to describe plant parts or whole plants with medicinal properties.
 Both plant-based drugs and plant-derived drugs are of enormous importance in treating different diseases and infections1,2.
-Recent researches show that medicinal plants play a great role, not just in the treatment of diseases, but also in prevention2,4.
+Recent research shows that medicinal plants play a great role, not just in the treatment of diseases, but also in prevention2,4.
 Plants owe their relevance in medicine to the presence of certain phytochemicals or bioactive ingredients in them, which can be isolated and/or synthesized for use in orthodox medicine.
 Common examples are quinine, morphine, codeine, vincristine, aspirin, digitalis, etc5,6.
 Some of these plant phytochemicals may need to be structurally optimized into new drugs for better efficacy for use in modern medicine.
 Thus, plants remain the most abundant natural primary sources of active drugs and are of immeasurable benefit to medicine.

 Despite breakthroughs in modern medicine, there are still many diseases and infections for which suitable drugs are yet to be found.
 Emerging resistance cases with synthetic drugs have fueled great exploration into the use of medicinal plants and the development of more potent drugs5–7.
 A major approach to these emerging problems is the complementary usage of both orthodox medicine and herbal medicine in the management of diseases and infections8,9.
 Herbal medicines are normally mixtures of several complex and diverse phytochemicals, and available reports have indicated that they may sometimes be associated with very toxic phytochemicals present alongside the active principles responsible for their pharmacological effects10,11.
 The multi-component nature of herbal medicines increases the tendency to interact with orthodox drugs12.
 Such interactions can be very toxic at the pharmacokinetics or pharmacodynamics level; hence the combination of herbal medicine and orthodox medicine need to be carefully assessed for possible toxicity12.